 hunts can be played many different ways and we have over 7 different varieties to choose from for tweens and young teens!
 Each has a free list of fun items to find.
-If you are looking for something different try the Bigger and Better scavenger hunt!
+If you are looking for something different for kids 10, 11 and Better scavenger hunt!
 Birthday party